Niels-Skovgaard-Jensen/Supervised-Machine-Learning-for-Space-Antenna-Performance-Prediction/README.md

 # Supervised machine learning for Space Antenna Performance Prediction (ssapp)
 ### By Niels Skovgaard Jensen
-This repository is an overview of the work conducted as my Master Thesis at The Technical University of Denmark in collaboration with TICRA FOND.
+This repository is an overview of the work conducted as my Master's Thesis at The Technical University of Denmark in collaboration with TICRA FOND.

-The main objective is to create surrogate models of antennas from data created by fine antennas models.
-Here TICRAS Toolset has been used for generating far field antenna patterns of different antenna configurations which are then modelled by a set of different machine learning methods.
+The main objective is to create surrogate antenna models from data created by fine antenna models.
+Here, the TICRAS Toolset has been used for generating far-field antenna patterns of different antenna configurations, which are then modelled by a set of different machine learning methods.

-For overview and mathy stuff look [here](https://skoogydan.github.io/Supervised-Machine-Learning-for-Space-Antenna-Performance-Prediction/)
+For an overview and more stuff look [here](https://skoogydan.github.io/Supervised-Machine-Learning-for-Space-Antenna-Performance-Prediction/)

-Easiest way to install is simply to make a new virtual enviornment with python 3.8.11 and run
+The easiest way to install is simply to make a new virtual environment with python 3.8.11 and run

 ```
 python install -r requirements.txt